TicketPulse-Software/Stari-Helpdesk/README.md

 # Stari-Helpdesk

 Welcome to Stari-Helpdesk, an efficient and user-friendly helpdesk system created by TicketPulse Software.
 This software is designed to help organizations manage customer support tickets, knowledge bases, and integrations with various services.
+We use a Custom Helpdesk that uses No Terminal access to Activate

 ## Features